-The Pentecostal and Baptists traditions are two of the most prominent branches of Protestant Christianity.
+The Pentecostal and Baptist traditions are two of the most prominent branches of Protestant Christianity.
 They have many beliefs and practices in common and have more similarities than differences.
-Nevertheless, the traditions aren’t exactly the same, and it’s important to understand where they differ and why.
+Nevertheless, the traditions aren’t the same, and it’s important to understand where they differ and why.

-Generally, Pentecostalism and the Baptist tradition disagree about when the baptism of the Holy Spirit occurs, whether or not speaking in tongues is the initial evidence for it, and the use of miraculous gifts.
-Both traditions believe in the Trinity, the inspiration of Scripture, and the resurrection of Jesus Christ.
+Pentecostalism and the Baptist tradition disagree about when the baptism of the Holy Spirit occurs, whether or not speaking in tongues is the initial evidence for it, and the use of miraculous gifts.
+Nevertheless, both believe in the Trinity, the inspiration of Scripture, and the resurrection of Jesus Christ.

 How do Pentecostal and Baptist origins, early influencers, and worldviews compare?
 How do their beliefs about the Bible, God, and salvation compare?
-What are their similarities and differences when it comes to baptism of the Holy Spirit, speaking in tongues, and the miraculous gifts?
+What are their similarities and differences regarding the baptism of the Holy Spirit, speaking in tongues, and the miraculous gifts?
 Keep reading to learn the answers to these questions and others.

 Pentecostals and Baptists Origins, Beliefs, and Practices Compared